YUNBLAK/Sharpness-Aware-Minimization-with-Z-Score-Gradient-Filtering/README.md

 ## [Error Handling] If you have "zero_gradient" error in Pytorch
+This error occurs because the zero_gradients function was removed in recent PyTorch updates.
+In PyTorch 2.0 and above, the function

+    torch.autograd.gradcheck.zero_gradients()

-This error occurred because the zero_gradients function was removed due to a PyTorch version update.
-In recent versions of PyTorch (especially 2.0 and above), the following changes were made: The torch.autograd.gradcheck.zero_gradients() function is no longer supported.
-This function was available in earlier versions but has been removed in the latest releases.
-As a result, some parts of the advertorch library are not compatible with the latest PyTorch versions, causing this issue.
+is no longer supported.
+It was available in earlier versions but has since been removed.
+As a result, some parts of the advertorch library are not compatible with the latest versions of PyTorch, leading to this issue.

-Summary, this happens because `zero_gradients` has been **removed** from PyTorch's `torch.autograd.gradcheck`.
+In summary: the error happens because `zero_gradients` has been removed from `torch.autograd.gradcheck` in PyTorch.

+<br><br><br>

 ### Solution
 To fix this issue, manually define `zero_gradients` and replace its usage in the affected file.